amenjalal94/amenjalal94.github.io/README.md

 <span style="color:#757575; font-weight:bold;">I am on the 2025-26 job market</span>.

-My research interests are in <span style="color:#757575; font-weight:bold;">development, environmental and labor</span> economics.
+My research interests are in <span style="color:#B23A48; font-weight:bold;">development, environmental</span> and <span style="color:#B23A48; font-weight:bold;">labor economics</span>.
 Most of my work is focused on understanding how gender and climate shocks shape labor market outcomes in low-income countries.

 I have a Bachelors in economics from [Yale University](https://economics.yale.edu).
 Before starting the PhD, I worked at the [World Bank](https://www.worldbank.org/en/home) as a research assistant.